Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 Both are a handheld gadget that literally pulses in your hand to coach you through slowing your breathing, and it’s amazing for getting out of your head and back into your body.

-2. Movement That Feels Good (Not Just “Exercise”)
+Movement That Feels Good (Not Just “Exercise”)

 Gentle, intuitive movement (stretching, swaying, dancing, shaking) helps physically shake out stuck emotions.
+So maybe you need to play Taylor Swift and shake it off a little.

 Even just putting on music and moving how your body wants for 5 minutes can work wonders.

-If you want some structured support, foam rolling is another fantastic way to free up emotional tension in your tissues.
+If you want some structured support, foam rolling is another fantastic way to help to free up emotional tension in your tissues.
 A good deep tissue foam roller can be a total game-changer for unlocking stress held in your muscles.
 (This is the one Zak loves to use!)

-3. Somatic Therapy or Body-Based Mindfulness
+Somatic Therapy or Body-Based Mindfulness

 Instead of thinking "This anxiety is bad," you notice: